-STRidER provides quality control of autosomal STR data.
+STRidER provides quality control of autosomal STR datasets.
 STRidER is accepting datasets from diverse worldwide populations and forensically relevant autosomal STR markers that comply with ethical standards.
-Minimum requirements of journals might apply when datasets are intended for peer reviewed publication.
+Minimum requirements of journals might apply when datasets are intended for peer-reviewed publication.
 A suite of software tools has been developed to scrutinize STR population data and thus increase the quality of datasets to ensure reliable allele frequency estimates.
-The board of the International Society of Forensic Genetics (ISFG) and the editors of Forensic Science International: Genetics invited STRidER to logistically organize and perform quality control (QC) of autosomal STR population data in the course of manuscript preparations for the journal 1.
+The Executive Board of the International Society of Forensic Genetics (ISFG) and the editors of Forensic Science International: Genetics invited STRidER to logistically organize and perform quality control (QC) of autosomal STR population data in the course of manuscript preparations for the journal 1.
 Before STR population papers are put forward to the editors for review, the authors are requested to submit the data to STRidER.
 After positive evaluation, the authors will be contacted with the respective STRidER accession numbers that serve as indicator of successful QC for the editors and reviewers.
 The necessary steps for submission of CE-based STR data to STRidER are outlined below.
 Please contact STRidER in case you want to submit STR sequence data or for any comments concerning your submission.

 Prepare your STR data file as shown in the example file that can be downloaded and used as template.
 It is a tab-delimited text file that can be created using standard text software or MS Excel (then, save file under .txt format).
 The minimum requirements for population datasets for STRidER are 15 autosomal STR loci typed in 100 samples.
 Up to 1,000 samples can be accepted per dataset.
 The minimum requirements for population datasets for Forensic Science International: Genetics 1 are 15 autosomal STR loci typed in 500 samples (for exceptional populations, the latter number can be smaller, please directly contact the editors of Forensic Science International: Genetics before a submission intended for publication in this journal).